ND1 John Ahnen Selected for Serviceperson of the Month

-New London, Conn (Nov.
-14, 2024).
-Navy Diver 1st Class John Ahnen of Naval Submarine Medical Research Laboratory (NSMRL) accepts his Serviceperson of the Month award from Chamber of Commerce of Eastern Connecticut representatives, Angela Clay, military affairs council co-chair and supervisor, and Julia Florence, communications manager.
+Ahnen spends much of his off-duty time volunteering at community events, from career days and social events at local schools to cleaning up local roads and handing out holiday donations with local charities.
+Additionally, Ahnen serves as a Sexual Assault Prevention and Response Victim Advocate for Submarine Base New London, supporting victims during very challenging times.

+“My mom always taught my brother and I that if you were in a position to help, you shouldn’t hesitate,” said Ahnen.
+“Whether it’s picking up trash, stopping on the side of the road to change a tire, or mentoring children, we should all strive to be the helper, because one day it might be you who needs that help.”

 NSMRL, part of Naval Medical Research & Development, and based out of Groton, Connecticut, sustains the readiness and superiority of undersea warfighters through innovative health and performance research and works to lead the world in delivering science solutions to ensure undersea warrior dominance.
-(U.S. Navy Photo by Emily Swedlund/Released).

 |Date Taken: